 Wine lovers can be anyone.

 Although wine is incredibly complicated, do not be discouraged.
-Mastering the art of wine is a designation that any person can earn, and the deeper one’s knowledge the more pleasurable the experience can be.
+Mastering the art of wine is a designation that any person can earn.
+The deeper one’s knowledge the more pleasurable the experience can be.
 Wine has always been an inherent part of different cultures and traditions across the globe, and if so many people throughout history can enjoy the drink of the gods, so can you.